brugmanjoost/buffered-csv/README.md

  - **Timeout flush:** Initiate a timeout once the first row enters the buffer.
 A flush is then initiated when the timeout completes, regardless of buffer size.
 If a new row enters the buffer after this the cycle repeats.
 This is an enhanced version of Interval flush that maximizes the amount of data written in a single flush.

-This is an open souce project.
+This is an open source project.
 Go ahead if you feel obliged.